Jjsnaxx/Elastic-SIEM/README.md

 3. Open Oracle VM Virtual Box Manager and click on "New".
 4. You can name the VM anything you like I just called mine "Elastic SIEM".
 Under ISO image find and select the Kali image you downloaded prior.
 5. Follow the prompts.
 The installation should be straightforward from here.
-6. If you're stuck somewhere follow this guide https://www.youtube.com/watch?v=kj1XHBNvLFc

-Note: Windows users will need to enable virtualization on their PCs to run a Virtual Machine.
-If you don't know how to do that follow this guide https://www.youtube.com/watch?v=LQIyowZMiY8